l0kol/l0kol.github.io/_posts/2025-05-25-kalman-filter-shape-tracking.md

   </div>
 </div>

-Blurred frame is then inputed into the threshodling function.
+Blurred frame is then inputed into the threshodling function, followed by some morphological closing.
 But as you can see in the image bellow, the result is not perfect to say the least.

 <div style="display: flex; justify-content: space-between; text-align: center;">
   <div style="margin: 0 10px;">